-For many years now I have been working with the vulnerable energies of ‘Healing the Sisterhood Wound’.
-Then for the past year and a half, I have been weaving those energy threads into what I hope will soon be a deep and soulful healing experience for women of all ages ~ A true and powerful Sisterhood Healing Circle.
+For many years, I have been working with the vulnerable energies of ‘Healing the Sisterhood Wound’.
+Now, for the past year and a half, I have been weaving those energy threads into what I hope will soon be a deep and soulful healing experience for women of all ages ~ A true and powerful Sisterhood Healing Circle.

 If you feel a stirring right away, please go ahead, send me an e-mail telling me that you would like to join the circle. (firstname.lastname@example.org) Then, when ready, I can send you all about what it offers, and what it entails.
 About my commitment, and your commitment and involvement.

 But if you want to know a little more, please read on.
 There is a little story behind why I’m doing this.
 And maybe you would like to hear it.